Arch: India

-Vaulted roof of an early Harappan burial chamber has been noted from Rakhigarhi.
+The history of arch in India is very long (some arches were apparently found in excavations of Kosambi, 2nd millennium BC.
+However, the continuous history begins with rock-cut arches in the Lomas Rishi cave (3rd century BC).
+Vaulted roof of an early Harappan burial chamber has been noted at Rakhigarhi.
 S.R Rao reports vaulted roof of a small chamber in a house from Lothal.
 Barrel vaults were also used in the Late Harappan Cemetery H culture dated 1900 BC-1300 BC which formed the roof of the metal working furnace, the discovery was made by Vats in 1940 during excavation at Harappa.